What is Bait and Switch?

 - A seller who claims that the advertised product is merely an element of a much larger product or service and that one must purchase the complete package.

-- Poor communication – If an individual is planning to buy a highly discounted product, he shouldn’t shy away from making inquiries regarding the product.
-The buyer should then assess just how truthfully the seller is responding to his inquiries.
-If the seller is reluctant or ignores the buyer’s concerns, then the buyer should give it a second thought.
+- Watch out for poor communication.
+If an individual is planning to buy a highly discounted product, he shouldn’t shy away from making inquiries regarding the product: Is it an older model that has since been replaced by a newer, better version? – Is it a refurbished product?
+The buyer should assess how truthfully the seller is responding to his inquiries.
+If the seller is reluctant to provide clear information or ignores the buyer’s concerns, then the buyer should give buying something a second thought.

-Using a bait-and-switch strategy to lure buyers into deals is not only wrong but also unlawful.
+Using a bait-and-switch strategy to lure buyers in is not only wrong but also unlawful.
 Consumers need to be wary of deals that seem too good to be true.
-If an individual falls prey to such companies, he has a right to report the offending party to the relevant authority.
+If an individual falls prey to such tactics, then he has a right to report the offending party to the relevant authority (such as the Better Business Bureau).